madhuri-15/CalculatorGUI/README.md

-A Simple Tkinter calculator is a simple Graphical User Interface calculator developed by using the Tkinter module.
+A Simple calculator is a simple Graphical User Interface calculator developed by using the Tkinter module. which performs basic mathematical operations.

 ![](calculator.png)